um-grex/grex-docs/content/english/data-transfer/nextcloud.md

 ---
 weight: 4130
-linkTitle: "NextCloud on Grex"
+linkTitle: "Nextcloud on Grex"
-title: "Using NextCloud on Grex"
+title: "Using Nextcloud on Grex"
-description: "How to use NextCloud service on Grex"
+description: "How to use Nextcloud service on Grex"
 categories: ["How to"]
 banner: True
 bannerContent: "__Nextcloud pilot project on Grex__"